Electromagnetic plasma wave modes propagating along light-cone coordinates: Energy velocity of the solutions

 \section{Energy velocity of the solutions}

-As there is no dispersion relation for the propagation of wavepackets of Sec.~\ref{sec1}, the propagation velocity of the structure cannot be defined through it.
-For the previous wavepackets, we can use the definition for the velocity of transport of energy.
+In general, the wavepackets constructed in this paper are non-monochromatic.
+The concept of phase or group velocity (derived from a dispersion relation for plane waves), therefore, is not strictly applicable.
+The propagation velocity of the whole structure must be defined through the concept of the velocity of transport of energy of the wavepacket.
 This energy velocity is defined as $v_\epsilon=|\vec S|/\epsilon$, where $\vec S$ is the Poynting vector, and $\epsilon$ is the energy density of the electromagnetic field.

 For the electromagnetic field characterized by $A^z(t,x)$, following relations hold: $E(t,x)=-\partial_t A^z(t,x)$, $B(t,x)=-\partial_x A^z(t,x)$, the Poynting $|\vec S|= E B$, and the energy density is $\epsilon=E^2/2+B^2/2$.